-Finally, you’ve gotten your feet in the modeling industry but you don’t understand half of the modeling terms used.
-You just haven’t heard such words before, don’t worry its pretty normal as a newbie.
-Even some professional models have a tough time keeping up with the terms in the modeling industry.
+Finally, you’ve gotten your feet in the modelling industry but you don’t just understand half of the modelling terms used.
+You just haven’t heard such words before, don’t worry it’s pretty normal as a newbie.
+Even some professional models have a tough time keeping up with the terms in the modelling industry.
 I researched the commonly used words and found their meanings for you.
-Along the line i also did some learning myself.
+Along the line, I also did some learning myself.

-There are two kinds of advances in modeling.
+There are two kinds of advances in modelling.

 An ad which looks like an editorial.
 The ad is created and paid for by an advertiser.

 The age range you are in.
 It’s usually between 5 – 7 years over or under your real age.

 5. AGENCY BOOK

 The book agencies give out to all of their clients to promote their models.
 Each model’s (represented by the agency) comp card is usually in the book.
 Models are often required to pay a fee to have their comp card printed in the book.
 Sometimes, agencies can give a model advance on the book.